jfrancemone/Psychographic-Segmentation-and-Behavioral-Tipping-Points/README.md

 ### **Project Overview**

 This project identifies the specific **tipping point** where user values override content engagement.
-By analyzing user responses to agents across a continuum of behaviors, I isolated the exact threshold where "Universal Consensus" (everyone agrees the behavior is okay) fractures into "Psychographic Divergence" (reactions depend on user personality).
+By analyzing user responses to agents across a continuum of behaviors, I isolated the exact threshold where universal consensus (everyone agrees the behavior is okay) fractures into psychographic divergence (reactions depend on user personality).

 This research provides a framework for **Trust & Safety** and **Personalization Algorithms**, demonstrating that "offensive" content is not a static label, but a dynamic interaction between content severity and user traits.